EiNSTeiN-/compression-oracle/README.md

 compression-oracle
 ==================

-Python framework for extracting secret data from compression oracles such as those exploited by the BEAST and CRIME attacks.
+Python framework for extracting secret data from compression oracles such as those exploited by the BREACH and CRIME attacks.

 What does it do?
 ----------------